Wang-Yue/CamillaDSP-Monitor/README.md

 ## Prerequisites

 The program is written in Python 3.
-It also uses the [PyCamillaDSP](https://github.com/HEnquist/pycamilladsp/) library (currently requires the `next` branch).
+It also uses the [PyCamillaDSP](https://github.com/HEnquist/pycamilladsp/) library.
 So please install both before running this program.

 ## Setup